ubsicap/usfm/docs/characters/attributes.rst

 |ico_see| See the attributes for :ref:`\\w ...\\w\* <usfmc_w-attr>` for additional examples.

 .. _attributes_backward:
-.. index:: attributes (multiple values)
+.. index:: attributes; backward compatibility

 Backward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^